Yehuda Ben-Meir: Biography

-Born Yehuda Rosenberg in New York City in 1939, the son of Shlomo-Yisrael Rosenberg, Ben-Meir studied at the Yishuv HaHadash yeshiva in Tel Aviv, Yeshiva University, and Columbia University, earning a doctorate in psychology.
-He made aliyah to Israel in 1962, and worked as a lecturer in psychology at Bar-Ilan University until 1968.
+Born Yehuda Rosenberg in New York City in 1939, the son of Shlomo-Yisrael Rosenberg, Ben-Meir studied at the Yishuv HaHadash yeshiva in Tel Aviv, Yeshiva University and Columbia University, earning a doctorate in psychology.
+He emigrated to Israel in 1962 and worked as a lecturer in psychology at Bar-Ilan University until 1968.

 One of the leaders of the Gesher youth faction of the National Religious Party (NRP), he was director of the party's youth bureau, a member of its actions committee and directorate (which he also chaired), as well as being a member of the world secretariat of Mizrachi and Hapoel HaMizrachi.

 He was on the NRP list for the 1969 elections, but failed to win a seat.
 However, he entered the Knesset on 4 April 1971 as a replacement for his deceased father.
 He was re-elected in 1973, 1977, and 1981.
 In August 1981, he was appointed Deputy Minister of Foreign Affairs.
 In May 1984, he and Zevulun Hammer left the NRP to establish Gesher – Zionist Religious Centre, though both returned to the NRP two weeks later.
 He lost his seat in the July 1984 elections.

 After leaving the Knesset, Ben-Meir became a senior lecturer, and also studied law, later becoming a practising lawyer.
-In 1988, he left the NRP again, and was amongst the founders of Meimad, a left-wing religious Zionist party.
+In 1988 he left the NRP again and was amongst the founders of Meimad, a left-wing religious Zionist party.

+He died in 2025 at the age of 85.